Welcome to the

 DRP operates under three core values: program quality, program resources, and program performance.

 These guiding values provide a framework for DRP executives and staff as they work toward creating a “Roadmap to Rehabilitation”.
 Such a roadmap begins the day an inmate is admitted to state prison and continues through his/her release to county jurisdiction or until the end of his/her parole supervision.
 A roadmap to rehabilitation is an essential element in navigating a productive and crime free life.
 Essential to DRP’s success are partnerships with the Division of Adult Institutions (DAI), the Division of Adult Parole Operations (DAPO), and Enterprise Information Systems (EIS).
 A renewed and focused partnership removes duplicative processes and procedures, combines necessary resources, and breaks down perceived silos that create inefficiencies.

 From newly incarcerated to long-term inmates, everyone should think about their future release from prison.
 Starting early with rehabilitative programs is the best way for an inmate to be prepared for success upon release.

 The Roadmap to Rehabilitation illustrates an inmate’s steps to rehabilitation.

 Click here to see the detailed Roadmap to Rehabilitation.

 Rehabilitative Programs & Services

-An offender who is serving or has served their time on good behavior has access to many rehabilitative services and programs, if they are determined to be in need.
+An inmate who is serving or has served their time on good behavior has access to many rehabilitative services and programs, if they are determined to be in need.
 These needs may include: education, job training, and anger management counseling—just to name a few.
-Depending on where the offender is in their sentencing, the options for rehabilitative services may vary.
+Depending on where the inmate is in their sentencing, the options for rehabilitative services may vary.

 Click here to see all the rehabilitative programs and services offered by DRP.